DragonMinded/bemaniutils/README.md

 Utilities for working with several animation formats found across a vast range of games.
 This includes a TXP2 container parser, a GE2D shape parser and an AFP/BSI parser.
-Together, they make a set of utilities that attempts to render animations out of IFS and TXP2 files as found in various games.
+Together, they make a set of utilities that attempts to work with AFP, the fork of SWF that handles animations in various games.
+This utility is capable of rendering animations out of IFS and TXP2 files as well as providing decompiled pseudocode for the flash-like bytecode found in many animation files.
 Note that this format is similar to SWF and thus very complicated.
-Therefore, it is unlikely that these tools will correctly render all animations from all games that it encounters.
+Therefore, it is unlikely that these tools will correctly handle all animations from all games that it encounters.
 Run it like `./afputils --help` to see help output and determine how to use it.

 ## api